About Us

 SDG Strategy Hub

-In its work around the Decade of Action, the Hub has also mobilized external partners around public-facing SDG activations, such as the annual SDG Action Zone, the global film Nations United, the COVID-19 Creative Open Brief, the SDG Flotilla at the UN Climate Adaptation Summit, and the billboards takeover at Times Square and on the LinkNYC digital publicity screens across New York City.
+Over the years, the Hub has also mobilized and co-created with diverse stakeholders around public-facing SDG activations, such as the annual SDG Action Zone, the global film Nations United, the COVID-19 Creative Open Brief, the SDG Flotilla at the UN Climate Adaptation Summit, and the billboards takeover at Times Square and on the LinkNYC digital publicity screens across New York City.
+It has also played a central role in the conceptualization, development, and rollout of the Decade of Action to deliver the SDGs.

-Climate Action Mobilization
+Mobilizing Climate Action

 United Nations Democracy Fund